 Next, labor and component charges will also impact the final fee.
 For instance, some garages charge more because they use cutting-edge technologies and hire savvy professionals.
 On the flip side, a few mechanics charge lower prices because garage rents aren’t high or they have only recently entered the market.

-Insurance is yet another factor that affects the repair charges of an auto suspension system.
+Insurance is yet another factor that affects the repair charges of a car suspension system.
 Standard insurance plans don’t cover regular damage caused by daily wear and tear.
 Unless the suspension system was damaged in a severe incident, the car owner must pay repair costs from their pockets.